What programming language should you use with the Raspberry Pi?

 - Aaron Maurer has a YouTube tutorial to show you how to use Scratch 3 and blink an LED.

-The ultimate programming language that gives you ultimate control is also one of the hardest to learn and master.
+The ultimate programming languages that give you ultimate control are also one of the hardest to learn and master.

-However, if you ever want to create mind-blowing projects like playing Doom on a Raspberry Pi Pico then you’ll need to know C/C++.
+However, if you ever want to create mind-blowing projects like playing Doom on a Raspberry Pi Pico then you’ll need to know C, or C++.

-C/C++ is generally one of the two languages that’s most widely used on the Raspberry Pi, the other being Python.
+C or C++ are generally one of the three languages that’s most widely used on the Raspberry Pi, the other being Python.
 Therefore, a good portion of this section will talk about the benefits and cons of the two.

 |Memory management||Manual||Automatic (garbage collection)|